klaytn/klaytn-docs/docs/languages.md

 For detailed usage guidelines for the online-editor, please refer to the official [Crowdin document](https://support.crowdin.com/online-editor/).

-Translation suggestions will be reviewed and approved in a couple of days, then, will be made available to the web site.
-If you are interested in becoming a proofreader or a project manager, please contact one of the project managers.
-The web site for each language is listed above.
+Translation suggestions will be reviewed and approved by the managers in a couple of days, then, will be made available to the web site.
+The list of localized web sites are listed above.

 ### Discussion
 Join the [discussion board](https://crowdin.com/project/klaytn-docs/discussions) and meet the fellow contributors.